Join our Association!

 A Letter from the President…

 Rome wasn’t built in a day.
-And it wasn’t built for free.
-Your membership can help all of this become a reality.
+It was not built alone.
+It was not built for free.
+Your membership makes this necessary step in the evolution of our profession a reality.

 The plan is a centralized source of information and news that is now scattered throughout the internet.
 There will be news, columns, videos and discussion boards covering everything that we need to move into the future of our industry.
 That will take a lot more time.